ayinderamoni/Rays-Theme/ReadMe.md

 More details available later...

 # Intent
-Intended to be user with shopify CLI
+Intended to be used with shopify CLI